lazamar/lazamar.github.io/_posts/2017-10-07-making-blue-green-deployments-dead-simple.md

 path/to/easy-deploy -p 8080:8080 -v some/volume:some/path my-image:v2.0
 ```

-Now a the new version is in place in a container with the colour green.
+Now the new version is in place in a container with the colour green.

 ```
 docker ps